James Ursini

 James Ursini (May 10, 1947-) is a teacher and writer living in Los Angeles.
 He received his doctorate in film in 1975 from UCLA.
 He has written and/or edited over a dozen books--most with Alain Silver and two with Dominique Mainon (The Modern Amazons: Warrior Women On-Screen and Cinema of Obsession: Erotic Fixation and Love Gone Wrong in the Movies).
 He is noted for his work on film noir with Alain Silver (The Noir Style, The Film Noir Reader series, Film Noir, LA Noir, etc.) He has also done director studies on David Lean, Robert Aldrich, and Roger Corman and numerous DVD commentaries for Warner Bros. and 20th Century-Fox on titles such as Out of the Past, Kiss of Death, Where Danger Lives, Brute Force, The Dark Corner, Panic in the Streets, Call Northside 777, Nightmare Alley (film) etc. He has also produced several features and short documentaries as well as appearing in documentaries on film noir.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "James Ursini" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "James Ursini" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools